teamhava/hava-sync-action/README.md

 ### Usage without image generation

-At times you don't need to generate a new image, you only want to synchronize the lates changes to Hava.
+At times you don't need to generate a new image, you only want to synchronize the latest changes to Hava.
 To support that you can set the `skip_export` variable to true.
 In these cases you will not need to set the `environment_id` or `view_type` variables.

 ```yml
 - uses: teamhava/hava-sync-action@v1